JhonEgbret/Geopolis/Nekocious Neko.md

 ## 1751
 - Jerojero is found by the [[Royal Family of Lambarin]] --> He is revealed to be the second son of [[Queen Vanabara]] --> Their first son was killed in combat during the War against the [[Venticus Royal Family]] at 1750, therefore Jero is heir to the throne
 - Jerojero is taken from Ony to be sent to [[Tchaldaq-Nabir]], his home planet, wherein he will become prince
-- Nagoshi releases his final genetics study and surprises the scientific community -> When asked about his sister, he publ
+- Nagoshi releases his final genetics study and surprises the scientific community -> When asked about his sister, he breaks down for unknown reasons, and publicly disowns her --> A week later, he is reported missing.
+- Ponokota utilizes her mother (begrudgingly) to track down the Onylicious, and steals a Class-E Ship to confront its buyer, at SIDE A of The Divide.
+- Nekocious is brought to a strange room while incarcerated --> She unknowingly begins her first training session with the least expected individual.
+Her old nemesis, Tokillius, who desires to have a balanced fight with her one day.
+Neko demands she get better food in exchange for fulfilling his wish.
+He accepts.
+## 1752
+- Ony confronts the Onylicious' new owner, Weetorio, and by his suggestions, competes on a simple game of [[Quar]] for the ship. --> She manages to get his last piece, and wins easily enough, now making her way towards Tchaldaq-Nabir to get Jerojero back.
+- General Kun Nung is made part of the GPC, along with